emmanueljs1/nbe/NbE.lagda.md

 To actually define βη-equivalence, we need to first define operations for β-reductions and η-expansions.

-A β-reduction will be the application of a substitution `t [ s / x ]` that substitutes the term `s` for the variable `x` in the term `t`.
-In Agda, this substitution will be an extension to the identity substitution with the term `s` used for the first term in the substitution.
+A β-reduction will be the application of a substitution `t[s/x]` that substitutes the term `s` for the variable `x` in the term `t`.
+In Agda, this substitution will be the identity substitution with the term `s` added as the first term in the substitution.
 For convenience, we will use `t [ s ]₀` (as we are replacing the zeroth term in the identity substitution).

 ```agda
 _[_]₀ : ∀ {Γ : Ctx} {S T : Type}